dmwit/maryodel/protocol/README.md

 As mentioned in the overview, this document contains many example exchanges between a hypothetical server and client.
 These exchanges are prefaced by
-<code>> </code> to indicate that the message was sent from the server to the
+<code>> </code>&nbsp;to indicate that the message was sent from the server to
-client or by <code>< </code> to indicate that the message was sent from the client to the server.
+the client or by <code>< </code>&nbsp;to indicate that the message was sent from the client to the server.
 In both cases, the two bytes indicating directionality are not a part of the message; they are only a part of this document's presentation.

 An *application* is either a server or a client.